FROM THE PRINT MAGAZINE:

 Now you must understand that, being impecunious bibliopoles, we have almost no money.
 Adding new books to our stock costs money, which generally means I forgo taking a paycheck.
 But we thought that for this new year, having Berry’s books at our shop was worth it.
 “Find out who Berry’s publisher is,” I instructed my store’s one almost-full-time employee.
 “Let’s get an account with them and order some books.”

-She did the research and came up with: “To get Berry’s books we have to have an account with Penguin Random House.”
+She did the research and came up with: “To get Berry’s books, we have to have an account with Penguin Random House.”

 I’m old enough to laugh at this.
 If you don’t know the inside workings of publishing, Penguin Random House is to book publishing what Amazon is to book retail.
 It’s the world’s largest publisher.
 It recently negotiated a buyout of Simon and Schuster, another corporate giant, which would have given it 70% control of the U.S. fiction market.
 That acquisition was blocked by the U.S. Department of Justice on antitrust grounds.
 It’s only a matter of time, though, now, before it reaches that number naturally.
 Berry himself pointed out the problem: competition doesn’t breed more competition.
 Competition kills competition.
 That’s how it works.